ICARC Logo in World Map

 missing image

-The PWM audio channel haywired on the 102-73161-25 is incorporated into both of these boards with all the other features of the 102-73161-25 board retained.
+The PWM audio channel haywired on the 102-73161-25 is incorporated into this boards with all the other features of the 102-73161-25 board retained.

 We also incorporate the current sense from the 102-73176 board.